-Western Australia enacted the Commercial Tenancies (COVID-19 Response) Act 2020 on 24 April 2020.
+Western Australia enacted the Commercial Tenancies (COVID-19 Response) Act 2020 on 24 April 2020, which was followed by the Commercial Tenancies (COVID-19 Response) Act 2020 released on 29 May 2020.

 At Part 2, the Act defines matters such as landlord, lease, premises, rent, small business, small commercial lease which includes a retail shop lease defined in the Commercial Tenancy (Retail Shops) Agreements Act 1985 or a lease where tenant owns or operates a small business or a lease where tenant is an incorporated association under the Associations Incorporations Act 2015.